1. Set your intention This Ramadan

 Spending loads of effort and hours every day preparing banquets for Iftar is not the best thing to do.
-And often we overeat to the extent we can’t move a limb afterwards.
+And often we overeat to the extent we can’t move a limb afterward.

 Alternatively, there are a lot of “Quick and easy meal ideas” on the internet that can save us a lot of precious Ramadan days in the kitchen.

-“The son of Adam does not fill any vessel worse than his stomach; for the son of Adam a few mouthfuls are sufficient to keep his back straight.
-If you must fill it, then (fill) one-third for food, one-third for drink and one-third for air.”
+“The son of Adam does not fill any vessel worse than his stomach; for the son of Adam, a few mouthfuls are sufficient to keep his back straight.
+If you must fill it, then (fill) one-third for food, one-third for a drink, and one-third for air.”

 عن النبي صلى الله عليه وسلم قال

 ما ملأ آدمي وعاء شراً من بطن، بحسب ابن آدم أكلات يقمن صلبه، فإن كان لا محالة؛ فتلث لطعامه وثلث لشرابه، وثلث لنفسه”.